Vukodlok/Leetcode_Challenges/README.md

 - Rotate List: Rotate a linked list a certain number of nodes.
 - Same Tree: Check if two binary trees have the same structure and node values.
 - Search a 2D Matrix: Determine if an integer is in a matrix.
+- Search in Rotated Sorted Array: Find the index of a given integer in an array that has been rotated.
 - Search Insert Position: Binary search for a value and return the index where it is or should be if missing.
 - Set Matrix Zeroes: If an element in a matrix is zero, set entire row/column to zero.
 - Simplify Path: Take a unix-stype path and apply formatting rules.